vsrinivas/fuchsia/docs/memory.md

     E.g., a process could have a million handles open, and those handles consume kernel memory.

-    You can look at process handle consumption with the `k mx ps` command; run `k mx ps help` for a description of its columns.
+    You can look at process handle consumption with the `k zx ps` command; run `k zx ps help` for a description of its columns.

 ## Kernel memory